What is a colonoscopy?

 Colonoscopy is the most direct and complete way to check the entire lining of the colon.
 It is usually done for one of the following reasons:

-Prevention and early detection of cancer.
+- Prevention and early detection of cancer.
 A colonoscopy can help your provider find growths (polyps) that might become cancer.
 The growths can then be removed before they become cancer.
-It can also allow your provider to find cancerous growths early, when the cancer is easier to cure.
+It can also help find colon cancer early, when the cancer is easier to cure.